 What is the importance of data for businesses?

-What does the information collected from all your business processes say about your business?
+More importantly, what does the information collected from all your business processes say about your business?

-Is your business efficient?
+- Is your business efficient?

-What are you wasting money on that could be better spent on something else?
+- What are you wasting money on that could be better spent on something else?

-Who on your sales team are underperformers?
+- Who on your sales team are underperformers?

 Are You Even Aware Of Your Business Information?

-For this information to be gathered and known, your business needs to have a database system in place that manages information related to your various business functions.
+For this information to be gathered and known, your business needs to have a database system that manages information related to your various business functions.

 Do The Majority Of Business Owners Even Actually Know What A Database Is?

-Databases help to make your business stronger, raising your ability to increase your profits.
+Databases help make your business stronger, raising your ability to increase your profits.
 You have to know how your business processes are working.
 Are they working together to create a successful business, or are they working independently, not supporting each other?

 Input Data In Database System

-A DBA is an individual trained to effectively integrate your business’s processes within a manageable system, making it easier for a business to enter and track the important information regarding its day to day business operations.
+A DBA is an individual trained to effectively integrate your business’ processes within a manageable system, making it easier for a company to enter and track vital information regarding its day-to-day business operations.

-As a big business, you have too many people and too many activities to keep track of.
+As a big business, you have too many people and activities to keep track of.
 You have employees to manage and customers to support.

 Sensitivity Of Business Information

 For example, if your business were to have a data breach like Target experienced, would it be able to survive the hit and resulting criticism?
 Most likely not, so it is a must that a business hires a professional that can keep their data safe as it grows in size and complexity.

-Your business is are not large enough to handle the decrease in customers as they wait to see how the situation plays out.
-Your business is too fragile to absorb this type of blow.
-That is why your data must be secured.
+Your business is not large enough to handle the decrease in customers as they wait to see how the situation plays out.
+It is too fragile to absorb this type of blow.
+That is why you must secure your data.